-If you are a full-time employee, you will enjoy all of the benefits described in this handbook as of your employment date.
+If you are a full-time employee, subject to specific eligibility requirements as stated in these Policies, you will enjoy all of the benefits described in this handbook as of your employment date.

-Temporary and part-time employees are not eligible for benefits unless otherwise required by the vendor.
+Temporary and part-time employees are not eligible for benefits.